Magnus von Braun: Gestapo arrest

-Though certainly disconcerting at the time, this arrest and brief imprisonment by the Gestapo would prove to be a tremendous boon for the brothers after the war.
-It became the basis for a widespread postwar mythology promoted by former "Peenemünders" that they were never really interested in helping Germany fight, but instead just played along with the Nazis to get the necessary money to perfect their beloved space rocket.
+Though disconcerting at the time, this arrest and brief imprisonment by the Gestapo would prove to be a boon for the brothers after the war.
+It became the basis for a widespread postwar mythology promoted by former "Peenemünders" that they were never really interested in helping Germany fight, but instead just played along with the Nazis to get the necessary money to perfect their space rocket.
 This story would be told many times to many people, and became canon among true believers.
-There is no doubt that dozens of the rocket specialists were genuinely interested in probing space, and Wernher undoubtedly showed courage by refusing to do what the powerful and vindictive Himmler obviously wanted him to do.
+There is no doubt that dozens of the rocket specialists were genuinely interested in probing space, and Wernher showed courage by refusing to do what Himmler obviously wanted him to do.
 However, the actual rationale behind the arrest was typical hard-nosed Nazi bureaucratic infighting.
 Wernher himself admitted this more than once when relating his most honest versions of the tale.
 Himmler's intent all along was to use their detention to pressure the German army to turn over control of the rocket program to the SS.
 This endeavor was ultimately successful later that year.

 Himmler had made his point with this maneuver, and when the von Braun brothers’ army boss, General Walter Dornberger, pleaded with Albert Speer to seek Adolf Hitler’s personal intervention in the matter, the Nazi leader soon assented to the scientists’ provisional release after two weeks, with Magnus getting out a few days before the rest.
 The men immediately went back to work.
 Wernher promptly had Magnus fly him to Nordhausen in April to discuss quality control with Mittlewerk factory director Georg Rickhey.
 Thus, the von Braun brothers’ Faustian bargain with the Nazi state continued, yet after their sudden arrest, they must have had felt considerably less sanguine about the strength of their position in the waning days of the Third Reich.